Civil Engineering BSCIV / Environmental Engineering MSENE

 About the Program

-The program allows students to develop technical depth and breadth in their professional and related area, which enhances their professional productivity, whether in industry or as they proceed to the PhD.
-Their undergraduate courses provide the necessary technical prerequisite understanding and skills for the graduate studies, a natural progression.
-Because the technical concepts of engineering are common, the MS in a related discipline is readily achieved.
+This program allows students to develop technical depth and breadth in their major and an additional complementary related area, which enhances their professional capabilities in industry, or as they proceed on to earn a PhD.
+A natural progression from the student’s undergraduate courses, with the necessary technical prerequisite understanding and skills, prepares students for graduate-level studies.
+The underlying technical concepts of engineering are common, so students readily achieve their master’s degree in a related discipline in their area of interest.
 The American Society of Civil Engineers publishes the Journal of Environmental Engineering, so these are recognized as connected disciplines.

 Additional Information